ujjwalbb30/Azure_Nanodegree_AutoML_Classification/README.md

 SCREENSHOTS OF TASKS ACCOMPLISHED:

 (1) screenshot of 'Bank-Marketing' dataset present in 'Registered Dataset' section of Azure ML Studio.
+Dataset contains the data about different characteristics of customers of a bank (e.g. marital status, job specification, age, previous loan, defaulting status, education qualifications etc.) and 'y' label column answers wheather a customer applied for a fixed term deposit.
+This 'y' label column is used as target column in the auto-ml classification experiment.
+However, as discussed above, this dataset is imbalanced i.e. the inputs of one class of label is way more than other class of label.

 ![alt text](https://github.com/ujjwalbb30/nd00333_AZMLND_C2/blob/master/registered_datasets.PNG)

 (2) screenshot of completed experiment.
+Auto-ml classification (without enabling deep learning) task is run on the given dataset.
+The exit criterion which was 3 hours by default was changed to 1 hour so that experiment is completed within a given frame of time.
+Also, 'Application Insights' were not enabled.

 ![alt text](https://github.com/ujjwalbb30/nd00333_AZMLND_C2/blob/master/experiment_completed.PNG)

 (3) screenshot of best model produced by the experiment i.e. VotingEnsemble with 0.91775 Accuracy.
+VotingEnsemble is an ensemble model which combines multiple models to improve machine learning results.
+It does so by predicting output on the weighted average of predicted class probabilities.

 ![alt text](https://github.com/ujjwalbb30/nd00333_AZMLND_C2/blob/master/best_experiment.PNG)

 (4) screenshot showing enabled 'Application insights' in Details tab of Endpoint.
+After deploying the best model i.e. VotingEnsemble (with enabled 'Authentication') with the help of Azure Container Instance (ACI), config.json was downloaded and kept in the same folder as logs.py.
+Then, logs.py was edited with the help of vim command in git bash terminal and deployment name was entered.
+Afterwards, logs.py script was run using python command and 'Application Insights Enabled' was then observed to be 'True'.

 ![alt text](https://github.com/ujjwalbb30/nd00333_AZMLND_C2/blob/master/applications_insights_enabled.PNG)

-(5) screenshots of logs
+(5) screenshots of logs.
+After running the logs.py script, no error tracebacks in its execution was observed in the git bash terminal and 'Application Insights' of our deployed model were enabled as well.

 ![alt text](https://github.com/ujjwalbb30/nd00333_AZMLND_C2/blob/master/logs_running.PNG)